ALWAYS Looking for Volunteers

 Did you know that the Oshkosh Area School District is one of the few in the world that teach sailing to their students?
 The other two places are Bermuda and New Zealand!
 2023 is our 16th year providing school sailing.
 In the past 15 seasons, we have taught over 15,000 people to sail, and we excited to teach your

-Fall School Sailing will take place in Millers Bay, located in Menominee Park, Oshkosh, WI.
+Spring School Sailing will take place in Millers Bay, located in Menominee Park, Oshkosh, WI.
 Students are generally dropped off near the gazebo within Menominee Park, at the end of the Irving Street entrance.

 Who runs the program?